 What is FMLA?

-The Family and Medical Leave Act (FMLA), a federal law, protects you from negative impacts to your job when you take leave for any of the following reasons:
+The Family and Medical Leave Act (FMLA), a federal law, protects you from negative impacts to your job when you take time off or a leave of absence for any of the following reasons:

 - A serious health condition, either yours or a family member’s

 - Prenatal medical care or incapacity due to pregnancy and/or delivery

 - Time to bond with your new baby or newly placed adopted or foster child